- As a private institution, Vanderbilt University offers the same tuition rates to all students regardless of state residency.

 When founder Cornelius Vanderbilt provided the initial $1 million investment required to create the university in 1873, he had never visited the South, but held hope that his funds, through the university's work, would help heal the divisional wounds of the Civil War.
 Today, Vanderbilt houses students from across the nation at its 330-acre campus in Nashville.
 In 2017, Vanderbilt's Peabody College launched two 100% online programs to complement a large suite of individual online courses: a master of education in human development counseling and a doctor of education in leadership and learning in organizations.

-Vanderbilt University's Accreditation, Tuition, and Admissions Info
+Vanderbilt Tuition, Accreditation, and Admissions Info

 Accreditation and Approvals